Finding a Top Financial Advisor Firm in Pasadena, California

 Stonemark Wealth Management is a fee-based firm.
 This means that some of its advisors are licensed to sell insurance and investment products, and could earn commissions on those transactions.
-Nevertheless, Stonemark has a fiduciary duty that requires its team to act in the best interests of their clients.
+Nevertheless, Stonemark has a fiduciary duty that requires its team to act in the best interests of its clients.

 The firm manages assets primarily for high-net-worth individuals and other individual accounts.
-Institutional clients include pension and profit sharing plans, and other investment advisors.
+Institutional clients include pension and profit-sharing plans, and other investment advisors.

 Stonemark generally charges clients annual management fees that are assessed as a percentage of the assets, ranging from .85% to 1.5%.
 The firm generally does not require clients to have a minimum account.
 However, it reserves the right to terminate the account if it is too small to manage effectively.